 Intended Audience: UB Community

 UB's second Inclusive Excellence Summit, “Living our Commitment” consisted of 25 sessions and workshops that highlighted practices, research, and initiatives across the university that support diversity and inclusion, in addition to a keynote address by CDI Distinguished Visiting Scholar, Dr. Waverly Duck.
 This is an opportunity for faculty, staff, and students to come together as a community to promote understanding and to learn about the innovative methods and practices being developed to foster multiculturalism and diversity at UB.

 Dr. Waverly Duck is an urban sociologist, a Distinguished Visiting Scholar with UB's Center for Diversity Innovation, and Associate Professor of Sociology at the University of Pittsburgh.
-He is the author of No Way Out: Precarious Living in the Shadow of Poverty and Drug Dealing (University of Chicago Press, 2015), which was a finalist for the Society for the Study of Social Problem 2016 C. Wright Mills Book Award.
+He is the author of No Way Out: Precarious Living in the Shadow of Poverty and Drug Dealing (University of Chicago Press, 2015), which was a finalist for the Society for the Study of Social Problems 2016 C. Wright Mills Book Award.
 His new book on unconscious racism, Tacit Racism, co-authored with Anne Rawls, is due out in May of 2020 with the University of Chicago Press.
 His current research involves several projects focusing on gentrification, displacement, and food apartheid.
 Like his earlier work, his most recent research investigates the challenges faced by socially marginal groups.
 However, it is more directly concerned with how residents of marginalized communities identify problems and what they think are viable solutions.

 This round table brings together three cohorts of UB students who are veterans of the Impossible Project, a high-stakes, low-risk learning experience that invites students to leverage cross disciplinary thinking and effective collaboration to imagine new solutions to some of the world’s most pressing problems.
 By building individual and collective resilience, fostering strong team work skills and opening the door to creative thinking, the Impossible Project prepares young people to change the world.
 Come find out how!